UP-RS-ESP/vacon.github.io/_posts/2024-03-12-LinaMariaPerez_UAV_landslide.md

 | 3/30/2023    | 328     | 327,605   |            |           |
 | 5/18/2023    | 333     | 243,261   |            |           |

-*Table 1: Point clouds generated in Agisoft*
+*Table 1: Point clouds generated in Agisoft.*

 ## Photos alignment and filtering